syncfusion-content/ej2-angular-docs/ej2-angular/grid/connecting-to-orm/dapper.md

 ### Step 4: Implement the CustomAdaptor

-The Syncfusion<sup style="font-size:70%">&reg;</sup> Angular Grid can bind data from a **SQL Server** database using [DataManager](https://ej2.syncfusion.com/angular/documentation/data/getting-started) and set the `adaptor` property to `CustomAdaptor` for scenarios that require full control over data operations.
+The Syncfusion<sup style="font-size:70%">&reg;</sup> Angular Data Grid can bind data from a **SQL Server** database using [DataManager](https://ej2.syncfusion.com/angular/documentation/data/getting-started) and set the `adaptor` property to `CustomAdaptor` for scenarios that require full control over data operations.

 The `CustomAdaptor` (client-side) is a bridge between the Angular Grid and the ASP.NET Core backend.
 It extends the `UrlAdaptor` and handles all data operation requests by constructing HTTP POST calls to corresponding server endpoints.
 When the Grid performs operations like reading, searching, filtering, sorting, paging, and CRUD operations, the CustomAdaptor intercepts these actions and formats them into HTTP requests.
 These requests are sent to the ASP.NET Core Web API controller on the server, which processes the `DataManagerRequest` using Dapper to query the SQL Server database and return the results.